servingshoes/TextNowAccountCreation/README.md

 7th: Set value for How many accounts data do you have in exampletextnow.csv?

-8th: Recently Created phone numbers will be saved in myPhoneNumbers.csv in Downloads folder C:\Users\UserName\Documents\iMacros\Downloads for Windows or Home > iMacros > Downloads for Mac
+8th: Recently Created phone numbers will be saved in </b>myPhoneNumbers.csv</b> in Downloads folder C:\Users\UserName\Documents\iMacros\Downloads for Windows or Home > iMacros > Downloads for Mac